natcap/invest.users-guide/source/carbonstorage.rst

 Some researchers have made use of these equations a bit easier by first relating a stand's distribution of different-sized trees to its age and then mapping the relationship between age and aboveground biomass (i.e., ).
 For example, Silver et al. (2000) have estimated aboveground biomass as a function of stand age (i.e., years since afforestation/ reforestation) or previous LULC for native forest types in tropical ecosystems.
 Smith et al. (2006) take the transformation of allometric equations one step further by relating age to total biomass carbon (belowground plus aboveground) directly for various US forests.

 When using IPCC data or other similar broad data sources, one final issue to consider is how the level of anthropogenic disturbance affects carbon stocks.
 The aboveground C stock of highly disturbed areas will likely be lower than the stocks of undisturbed areas.
 It is not clear what type of disturbance levels IPCC or other such sources assume when reporting aboveground biomass estimates.
 If forest disturbance is an issue in the demonstration site, LULC types should be stratified by levels of disturbance.
 For an example of such stratification see Table 2.5, page 14 of ECCM (2007).
-The effect of this disturbance on C storage in harvested wood products (HWPs) is discussed below.

-Finally, we generally do nottreat aboveground herbaceous material as a carbon pool (e.g., grass, flowers, non-woody crops).
+Finally, we generally do not treat aboveground herbaceous material as a carbon pool (e.g., grass, flowers, non-woody crops).
 Our working assumption is that this material does not represent a potential source of long-term storage like woody biomass, belowground biomass, and soil.
 Herbaceous material in general recycles its carbon too quickly.

 2.2.
 Carbon stored in belowground biomass
 -----------------------------------------